thereferences/systems/docs/source/introduction/plausible.md

 [^Tyranos2018]: [How to Make Sure You’re Not Using Data Just to Justify Decisions You’ve Already Made](https://hbr.org/2018/10/how-to-make-sure-youre-not-using-data-just-to-justify-decisions-youve-already-made)

 [^Tyranos2020]: [Use Data to Answer Your Key Business Questions](https://hbr.org/2020/02/use-data-to-answer-your-key-business-questions)

+[^Gray2024a]: Chapter 2 of [Why Data Science Projects Fail: the Harsh Realities of Implementing AI and Analytics, without the Hype](https://www.taylorfrancis.com/books/mono/10.1201/9781032661360/data-science-projects-fail-evan-shellshear-douglas-gray)